Klemek/Choice-Game/doc/en/Events.md

 	      RANDOM VAL 1 3 # Generate a random number
 	      IF VAL == 1
 		      SAY "You find some food"
-		      IF FOOD == 0 # the global variable food might not exist VARG FOOD 0 #Create the global variable
-		      END
-		      ICZ FOOD 1 # Augmente la variable globale nourriture ELSE
+		      VARG FOOD # Create global variable if it not exists ICZ FOOD 1 # Augmente la variable globale nourriture ELSE
 	      		SAY "This chest is empty"